Supporting Your Piano Pathway

 In order to ensure that your students make the most of developing their Active Repertoire:

-- Print off copies of the quarterly Active Repertoire Challenge sheets for all your students, and carefully explain how you want them to use them
+- Print off copies of the quarterly Active Repertoire Project sheets for students, and carefully explain how you want them to use them

 - The player should choose their own Active Repertoire pieces

-- Ask pupils to bring their Active Repertoire Challenge sheet to every lesson; as time permits, pick a piece from the list for them to play at the start of the lesson
+- Ask pupils to bring their Active Repertoire Project sheet to every lesson; as time permits, pick a piece from the list for them to play at the start of the lesson

 - Encourage students to explore the Pianodao Music Library to discover new music and inspiration!